markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-device-registration-overview.md

 # Autopatch group registration overview

 > [!IMPORTANT]
-> Device registration might take up to 48 hours to reflect in the system.
-During this period, devices undergo the necessary onboarding processes before appearing as registered.
+> If you're new to Autopatch, it might take up to 48 hours for devices to appear as Registered in the [Autopatch groups membership report](../deploy/windows-autopatch-register-devices.md#autopatch-groups-membership-report).
+During this 48 hour period, devices undergo the necessary onboarding processes before appearing as registered.

 When you assign a Microsoft Entra Group to an Autopatch policy or [create an Autopatch group](../manage/windows-autopatch-manage-autopatch-groups.md#create-an-autopatch-group), the device is registered with the Autopatch Service.